Canonical and Base URLs

 Unfortunately this is only a signal, not a directive - so search engines don't need to follow this, but from what I can see it appears to be a pretty strong signal.

 What is cool is that the canonical link can point to another domain alltogther - this could be useful if you don't have access to do other forms of redirection.

-Base URLs let the web developer specify a documents base URI explicity, this ties in nicely with canonical links which can be relative if you wish and can help with duplicate content issues for linked content coming from your site.
+Base URLs let the web developer specify a documents base URI explicitly, this ties in nicely with canonical links which can be relative if you wish and can help with duplicate [content issues](/problems-with-evergreen-content/) for linked content coming from your site.

 To use base URLs you should place something like the following in the head of your document;

 At the first pass you are probably thinking that this is the exact same as the canonical URL we wanted to include, the difference with this is that then we do something like;

 And this would relate to http://example.com/img/myimg.png - pretty cool eh?

 This will basically mean that your canonical URL can be replicated throughout relative links in your site, which improves the chances that search engines will index the URL you want them to index.

 I don't care about SEO - why should I do this?